bahodge/tomb-of-annihilation/sessions/Session 49.md

 ![[Pasted image 20241120202914.png]]

 We use [[Munch]]'s body to open a door and escape the maze.
 We talk to a lizard and we name him [[Gayko]].
 We escape a trap and are teleported into a room of terracotta warriors.
 We find out it is the sarcophagus of [[Shegambi]]. [[Althea]] opens the sarcophagus and it trips a music box.

+[[Ferrin]] awakens the terraccotta warriors and collects up 5 moonstones and 100gp.

+Loot:
+1. 5 moonstones worth 50gp each
+2. 1 music box worth 250gp
+3. 200gp
+4. [[Shegambi]]'s mandolin of the bards